-1. We compared and agreed the sports sponsored and reported in the NCAA Membership Financial Reporting System to the Calculation of Revenue Distribution Equivalencies Report from Compliance Assistant.
+1. We compared and agreed the sports sponsored and reported in the NCAA Membership Financial Reporting System to the University's Calculation of Revenue Distribution Equivalencies Report from NCAA's CA software.
+We were to inquire about any discrepancies and report the justification.